Timeline of Earth estimates: Shape

 From the apparent disappearance of mountain summits, islands, and boats below the horizon as their distance from the viewer increased, many ancient peoples understood that the Earth had some sort of positive curvature.
 Observing the ball-like appearance of the Moon, many ancient peoples thought that the Earth must have a similar shape.
 Around 500 BCE, Greek mathematician Pythagoras of Samos taught that a sphere is the "perfect form" and that the Earth is in the form of a sphere because "that which the gods create must be perfect."
 Although there were advocates for a flat Earth, dome Earth, cylindrical Earth, etc., most ancient and medieval philosophers argued that the Earth must have a spherical shape.

+A rotating model of the Earth with the surface colored to show deviation of the geoid from a perfect oblate spheroid.

 The Scientific Revolution of the 17th century provided new insights about Earth.
 In 1659, Dutch polymath Christiaan Huygens published De vi Centrifuga describing centrifugal force.
 In October 1666, English polymath Isaac Newton published De analysi per aequationes numero terminorum infinitas explaining his new calculus.
 In 1671, French priest and astronomer Jean-Félix Picard published Mesure de la Terre detailing his precise measurement of the Meridian of Paris.
 In November 1687, Newton first published Philosophiæ Naturalis Principia Mathematica explaining his three laws of motion and his law of universal gravitation.
 Newton realized that the rotation of the Earth must have forced it into the shape of an oblate spheroid.
 Newton made the assumption that the Earth was an oblate spheroid (correct) of essentially uniform density (incorrect) and used Picard's Mesure de la Terre and calculus to calculate the oblateness of the Earth from the ratio of the force of gravity to the centrifugal force of the rotation of the Earth at its equator as +0.434%, remarkably accurate given his assumptions.

 In 1720, Jacques Cassini, director of the Paris Observatory, published Traité de la grandeur et de la figure de la terre.
 Cassini rejected Newton's theory of universal gravitation, after his (erroneous) measurements indicated that the Earth was a prolate spheroid.
 This dispute raged until the French Geodesic Mission to the Equator of 1735-1751 and the French Geodesic Mission to Lapland of 1736–1737 decided the issue in favor of Newton and an oblate spheroid.
 In 1738, Pierre Louis Maupertuis of the Lapland expedition published La Figure de la Terre, déterminée par les Observations, the first direct measurement of Earth's oblateness as +0.524%.
 Modern measurements of Earth oblateness are +0.335281% ± 0.000001%.